-Rafael Bustamante Sarria- Lead Vocals, Guitar, Harmonica, Keyboards, Percussion
+Rafael Sarria Bustamante- Lead Vocals, Guitar, Harmonica, Keyboards, Percussion

 Rafa can see into the souls of the unwary and does not have a vestigial tail

-Rafael Sarria is the the singer songwriter founder and band leader of La Gente.
+Rafael Sarria Bustamante is the singer songwriter, founder and band leader of LA GENTE SF.

 He is Colombian Nicaraguan and born and raised in the San Francisco Bay Area.
 He has been

 rapping and singing since his youth.
-At age 16 Rafael taught himself how to play piano, guitar, harmonica and
+At age 16 Rafael taught himself how to play piano, guitar,

-Rafael is one of the main "MAPPeros" organizers of MAPP (The Mission Arts Performance Project.)
+become LA GENTE SF.
+Rafael is one of the organizers of MAPP (The Mission Arts Performance Project.)

-and co-founded The ARTE Y TAPAS Performance Series and consistently puts on Art Music and Food
+and co-founded The ARTE Y TAPAS Performance Series and consistently puts on art, music and

 Monica Maria Fimbrez -Vocals, Percussion, Jarana